JIPCAD/JIPCAD-vs-code/README.md

-# nome3language README
+# NOME3 Language Extension README

-This is the README for your extension "nome3language".
+This is the README for your extension "NOME 3 Language Extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features